 When using 60 keV data is typically available out to about 27 Å-1.
 For many samples the data needs to be cut down as the noise at high Q is too high or the normalization is imperfect and the F(Q) does not go flat.
-A typical usable range is around 21-23 Å-1, although sometimes a higher range can be used.
+A typical usable range is around 21-25 Å-1, although sometimes the full range can be used.

-5.3 Choosing a Capillary Size
+6.3 Choosing a Capillary Size

-In general, the larger the capillary the more sample is in the beam and the stronger the signal and the better the powder averaging is.
+In general, the larger the capillary the more sample is in the beam, the stronger the signal, and the better the powder averaging is.
 Larger capillaries are also easier to load.
 However, the thicker the capillary the higher the absorption.
 A thicker capillary will also lead to more peak broadening, although this effect is quite small.
 On the high energy beamline capillaries with inner diameters ranging between 0.5 and 0.9 are typically used.
-0.8 mm capillaries are the most commonly used size and work well for most samples.
+0.81 mm capillaries are the most commonly used size and work well for most samples.
 If the sample has a higher absorption or getting the very sharpest peaks is a priority 0.63 mm capillaries can be used.
-0.5 mm or larger capillaries for weakly scattering samples, but these do not fit in the sample changer and must be taped to the front of it.
+0.5 mm can be used if the sample is very absorbing or there is limited sample available.
+It is possible to use 0.9 mm or larger capillaries for weakly scattering samples.